Master Instructor Certification Course (MICC)

 Progress Workshop #1 (24-hours)

-During Progress Workshop #1, students will interpret data they received during the needs assessment process, finalizing their Training Needs Assessment and begin planning for the Instructional Systems Design (ISD) process as it relates to their individual course.
+During Progress Workshop #1, students will finalize their Training Needs Assessment and begin planning for the Instructional Systems Design (ISD) process as it relates to their individual course.

 Core Workshop (40-hours)